idaholab/moose/modules/navier_stokes/doc/content/source/physics/PNSFVSolidHeatTransferPhysics.md

 The enthalpy is used in lieu of $\rho c_p T$ to be able to model solids with temperature dependent specific heat.

-The kernels created for this equation are:
+The kernels potentially created for this equation are:

 - [INSFVEnergyTimeDerivative.md] for the time derivative of the energy
 - [PINSFVEnergyDiffusion.md] for energy diffusion with an isotropic thermal diffusivity